Add-to-calendar links

 Microsoft Teams

-This one actually has official documentation, but I can't for the life of me get it to work.
-I get the sense from the documentation that maybe it's only designed to work from within a text chat on Teams?
-But it might be a configuration issue on my end, too.
+There is official documentation, but I can't for the life of me get it to work.
+Maybe it's only designed to work from within a text chat on Teams?
+Who knows.

 ICS